aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Because of your melodic nature, the moonlight never misses an appointment.
+> 🥠 You will receive a fortune cookie.

-Last update: Sat Dec 27 05:11:54 2025
+Last update: Sun Dec 28 05:15:16 2025

 ### Let's play! 🎮